Inez Courtney: Career

+Before beginning her theatrical career, Courtney worked as an apprentice in a millinery shop in New York City.
+According to a 1937 newspaper account, the shop's forelady discovered her during a nightly inspection, singing a German-dialect song and tap-dancing while wearing a long-plumed hat.
+The incident resulted in Courtney losing her first job.
+Courtney later said that, had it not occurred, she might still have been designing hats.

 At age 16, Courtney was doing a specialty dance that earned her the nicknames of St Vitis, Mosquito and Lightning.
+In 1923 she began performing in vaudeville "after several successful engagements in musical comedy".
+Her skit combined comedy and dancing.

 Courtney's first role as a singer and dancer came in the musical The Little Whopper in 1919.
 She became known among New York theatrical audiences for her work in Good News (1927), a musical comedy about college life.
 Her other credits include Spring Is Here (1929) and America's Sweetheart (1931).
 In the early 1930s, she left Broadway and went to Hollywood.

-Courtney acted in 58 films between 1930 and 1940.
+Courtney's early films included Loose Ankles (1930), Song of the Flame (1930), and Spring Is Here (1930).
+She acted in 58 films between 1930 and 1940.
 She secured her first movie work by asking Harry Cohn of Columbia Pictures for his assistance.
 She made her screen debut as Cousin Betty in Loose Ankles (1930).
 Her movie credits include The Raven (1935), Suzy (1936), The Shop Around the Corner (1940), and Turnabout (1940), her last film.

 Personal life and death

+In July 1938, Courtney was injured on a film set when she sat in a chair on which there was a crochet needle.
+The needle became embedded in her flesh and required an operation for removal; a contemporary newspaper reported that it penetrated two inches.

 On June 20, 1931, Courtney married broker Howard S. Paschal in Rye, New York.
+The marriage was not revealed publicly for one year.
 They were divorced on May 10, 1933.
-Courtney was married to an Italian nobleman, whereby she acquired the title Marchesa, but did not use it.
+Courtney married Italian nobleman Marchese Luigi Filiasi, a wine merchant, in Los Angeles on September 28, 1935, whereby she acquired the title Marchesa, but did not use it.
 On April 5, 1975, Courtney died at the Jersey Shore Medical Center in Neptune, New Jersey.